Teleperformance recognized by Frost & Sullivan with Customer Value Leadership Award for Delivering Exceptional CX and Digital Integrated Business Services from India

 Teleperformance leverages the latest technology such as AI and RPA and capitalizes on the right human resources to provide omni-channel CX across industry verticals including BFSI, Healthcare, Travel & Hospitality, Retail & New Economy, Telecom, Energy & Utilities, and more.
 The company prioritizes employee satisfaction index (ESAT), customer satisfaction index (CSAT), and client satisfaction index (KSAT) with best practices in human resource management, CX infrastructure, and high-performance technologies to ensure quality, security, and reliability.
 Teleperformance is committed to building equitable workplaces with Teleperformance in India being 10 times Great Place to Work® certified over the years for their people-centric approach, along with a diverse and inclusive workforce.

-Krishna Baidya, a Frost & Sullivan Best Practices Research Analyst, said: "Teleperformance expanded its team in recent years, with customer service professionals, data scientists, business process engineers, and solution architecture experts, to support the increased demand for customer service and lead changes in the market.
+Krishna Baidya, Director, ICT Practice, said: "Teleperformance expanded its team in recent years, with customer service professionals, data scientists, business process engineers, and solution architecture experts, to support the increased demand for customer service and lead changes in the market.
 Currently, Teleperformance in India has the largest multicultural team of 80,000 interaction experts within the Teleperformance group."

 Teleperformance complements its CX solutions with advanced Digital Integrated Business Services to help enhance clients' business outcomes and fulfill client objectives and consumer requirements with state-of-the-art, new-age digital solutions.
 Teleperformance in India thrives on lasting client relationships, and their technology nuances, multi-lingual capabilities, proven expertise in client specific processes, and delivering profitability across sectors contribute to its outstanding success.
 The company is a vested partner and an agile digital transformation enabler in unlocking clients' potential and enhancing CX for leading national and international brands.